Last modified: Aug 14, 2024

 Kinetic energy

-A moving object has kinetic energy.
-This energy depends on the weight of the object and the speed of the object.
+A moving object has kinetic energy, which depends on the object’s mass and speed.

-• v = velocity of a body in meters/second
+• v = velocity of the object in meters per second

-In all calculations on this page, we use the Audi e-tron 55 with a weight of 2900kg in the examples (car + driver).
-The below table shows how much kinetic energy this car will have in common speeds-
+In all calculations on this page, we use the Audi e-tron 55 with a weight of 2900 kg (car + driver).
+The table below shows the kinetic energy of this car at various speeds:

 You can use this kinetic energy calculator for other speeds.
 See also the graph below.